Brooks's leaf warbler

 Brooks's leaf warbler (Phylloscopus subviridis) is a species of Old World warbler in the family Phylloscopidae.

 Distribution and habitat

-It is found in Afghanistan, India, Kazakhstan, Pakistan, Russia, and Turkmenistan.
+It is found in Afghanistan, India, Kazakhstan, Pakistan, Russia, and Turkmenistan, but has been recorded only in northwestern India and Pakistan in present times.
 Its natural habitats are boreal forests and temperate forests.

 History

 The Brooks's leaf warbler was described by ornithologist William Edwin Brooks, father of the Canadian bird illustrator Allan Brooks.